facebook

 AI’s Transformative Touch for Rapid Prototyping

-AI-powered rapid prototyping takes the traditional “build-test-learn” approach to an entirely new level by embedding artificial intelligence and machine learning into every phase of the design and validation cycle introducing:
+AI-powered rapid prototyping takes the traditional ‘build-test-learn’ approach to an entirely new level by embedding artificial intelligence and machine learning into every phase of the design and validation cycle.
+From automating design generation and running predictive simulations to shortening iteration cycles with data-driven feedback, AI introduces:

 1. Automated Design Suggestions